elliottshaw/Datasets_Week_1/README.md

 ## Datasets for Week 1 UP206A
 ### Street Light Locations for the City of Los Angeles
-Link to Street Light locations dataset
+Location of street lights across Los Angeles.
+Could be used to study zones where increased street lighting is needed Link to Street Light locations dataset
 > [Street Lights](https://geohub.lacity.org/datasets/5e7c617cd8c141308c79024baa2ffcae/explore)